skiadas/FunctionalProgrammingCourse/notes/interactive_hangman.md

     guessWord word
     main
 ```
 We need to implement two actions.
 One that reads a word from the user, without showing it, and another that interacts with the user as they are trying to guess it.
-The main function then simply performs these two operations, and calls itself again for an infinite set of attempts.
+The main function then simply performs these two operations, and calls itself again for an infinite set of games.

 ### Reading The Word